 - 1 Kombucha SCOBY (we bought ours online)

 - 1 Gallon spring water (we buy ours from the store in gallon jugs).
 Don’t use water from your faucet because it probably has chlorine and/or fluoride in it

-- 10 black tea or green tea tea bags (choose straight-up black or green tea that doesn’t include any additional flavors, orange peels, oils, etc).
+- 10 black tea or green tea tea bags (choose pure black or green tea that doesn’t include any additional flavors, orange peels, oils, etc).